-Term Test 3 is 3 hours in length will cover material from ALL lectures, with emphasis on lectures 7, 8, 9, 10 and 11.
+Term Test 3 is 3 hours in length will cover material from ALL lectures.

 Formula sheets will be provided for each test.
-You will NOT be permitted to enter the exam room with a cheat sheet.
+You will NOT be permitted a cheat sheet.
 Only non-programmable calculators and writing implements will be allowed.